 This is very handy because you only need 1 large pot - use it for both pressure canning and water bath canning.

 There's only one slight downside to this, and it's really pretty minor.
 A water bath has the rack for you to be able to pull the jars up out of the water to hang on the end of the pot.
 I really appreciate having that rack there.

 I like being able to let my jars rest for a few minutes after the processing time, then pull them up out of the water to rest again above the hot water for just a few minutes more.
 Finally I pulled them out of the canner and put them on my butcher block top to cool.
 Doing these steps helps with siphoning or loosing liquid in your jars.

 The other time I like to use that rack is when I want to keep my jars warm.
 It's super handy to be able to put the rack up above the hot water and put my empty jars in there to stay warm until I'm ready to fill them.

-Of course of other ways to do both of those steps so it's really a pretty minor inconvenience.
+Of course, there are other ways to do both of those steps, so it's really a pretty minor inconvenience.
 And if you are cramped on space for storing those big pots or if you just want to keep within a budget and only have one pot to purchase then it's really a great option.

 Today's Canning Chat is about a question that I received from Jenny.
 Jenny asks, "If I just buy a pressure canner, is the pressure canner sufficient to use as a water bath method too?
 Or do I have to use a special water bath pot?
 I would like to do both pressure canning and water bath, and I don't know if I need both.
 I appreciate your advice, and I love your website."